Emma-Gairin/RadarOmics/README.md

 ![Radar plots for each stage, coloured by sample](example1/all_stages_colour_sample.png) *Figure 6: Radar plot for all 7 stages of the _A. ocellaris_ dataset obtained with method = **"pca"**, one colour per sample, black for average line.*

-For radar-specific colours for the average line, a dataframe with 2 columns, one matching the argument "grouping" from plot_radar (default = "group"), and one named "colour", is required.
-Here, we give an example for colouring each stage on the plot.
+If users wish to modify the colour of the average line on the radar plot (default: black), a dataframe with 2 columns - one matching the argument "grouping" from plot_radar (default = "group"), and one named "colour" - is required.
 ```r
 colour_average = cbind(ordered_list,c("red4","orange4","yellow4","green4","blue4","purple4","pink4"))
 colour_average = as.data.frame(colour_average)